Blog ComparisonsTop 18 Canny Alternatives in 2025

 6. ProductPlan

-ProductPlan is an enterprise roadmapping and issue-management tool.
-It has lots of features and customizations around roadmaps but lacks on the feedback collection side, which could be a downside for many.
+ProductPlan is a roadmapping and issue-management tool targeted at enterprise companies.
 The enterprise plan includes a basic feedback form, but it will cost you A LOT, and it doesn't have feedback boards and upvoting functions.

 What Productboard has that Canny doesn't?